c-marq/CAP3321C-Data-Wrangling/demos/README.md

 # 🎬 Demo Notebooks

 These notebooks accompany the **in-class demonstrations**.
-During class, follow along as Professor Sanchez walks through each example.
+During class, follow along as Professor Marquez walks through each example.

 ---